Pope expresses 'shame' at scale of clergy abuse in France

 “There is, unfortunately, a considerable number.
 I would like to express to the victims my sadness and pain for the trauma that they suffered,'' Francis said.
 “It is also my shame, our shame, my shame, for the incapacity of the church for too long to put them at the centre of its concerns.”

-Also yesterday French President Emmanuel Macron on Wednesday sent his “thoughts” to the victims.
-“Behind the figures and terrible situations that are described, there are broken lives,” he said, speaking on the side lines of a European meeting in Slovenia.
+French President Emmanuel Macron on Wednesday sent his “thoughts” to the victims.
+“Behind the figures and terrible situations that are described, there are broken lives,” he said, speaking on the sidelines of a European meeting in Slovenia.

 “There is a need for truth and compensation,” Macron said, adding work remains to be done to apply changes the report recommended and better protect children.